- Typefitter not only finds common typographic issues, like overset text, short lines, and widows and orphans, but it also recommends fixes for them.

 TIP You can choose the typographic rules you want Typefitter to find in the Typefitter Preferences.

-In Typefitter 5 Professional (to be released later this year at Adobe MAX, the Creativity Conference) you can also Fix & Find and Fix All issues.
+In Typefitter 5 Professional (to be released early 2022) you can also Fix & Find and Fix All issues.

 |Fix & Find||Typefitter identifies a typographic issue and fixes it before moving to the next one.
 If there are no more typographic issues, you'll see an alert that says there are no more fixable errors.|